bhatti/PlexServices/README.md

 PlexService also provides web-to-jms bridge for accessing services over http or websockets that listen to JMS queues/topics.

 PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
+It also supports integration with StatsD, which can be enabled via configuration.

 PlexService supports jetty 9.0+ and Netty 4.0+ for hosting web services and you can use http or websockets transport for your services.